 After Unite The People Concert 2012, we spent a significant amount of time reviewing our mission and programs.
-We made a decision on One Vibe’s ultimate goal, to support youth to realize their full potential.
-Unite The People Concert will become Unite The People Festival, which will be held every three months, as part of the Arts Mentorship program.
-In 2013 and 2014, we will refocus our programs to align with our revitalized mission.
-The Arts Mentorship program will be our primary focus.
+We made a decision on One Vibe’s ultimate goal, to use programs in Music & Art to inspire Kenyan youth toward a deeper appreciation of culture and tradition, and empower them to develop their creative potential.
+We then changed Unite The People Concert to Unite The People Festival, which is now held every three months, in Kisumu, Kenya, as part of the Music & Arts Programs.

 - Provide a safe space for youth to share experiences, stories, and projects.

 - Give youth a platform to express themselves through music and art.

 - Teach youth to use traditional and modern musical instruments as a means of expression.